akesterson/cmdarg/README.md

 Any argument parsed that has a validator assigned, and whose validator returns nonzero, is considered a failure.
 Any REQUIRED argument that is not specified is considered a failure.
 However, it is worth noting that if a required argument has a default value, and you provide an empty value to it, we won't know any better and that will be accepted (how do we know you didn't actually *mean* to do that?).

-For every argument, a global associative array "cmdarg_cfg" is populated with the long version of the option.
+For every argument integer, boolean or string argument, a global associative array "cmdarg_cfg" is populated with the long version of the option.
 E.g., in the example above, '-c' would become ${cmdarg_cfg['groupmap']}, for friendlier access during scripting.
+For array and hash arguments, you must declare the hash or array beforehand for population:

+    declare -a myarray
+    cmdarg 'a?[]' 'myarray' 'Some array of stuff' cmdarg_parse "$@"
+    # Now you will be able to access ${myarray[0]}, ${myarray[1]}, etc. Similarly with hashes, just use declare -A and {}.

 I love it when a plan comes together
 ====================================